Before I get to the giveaway….

 So, that pretty much sums up my One Room Challenge experience.
 Maybe it will be our bedroom for the next go round!

 In the meantime I am moving on to an outdoor space.
 An old garden shed I cannot bear to tear down.
-I am creating a quiet place to lounge out of the sun!
-Like a pool house – without the pool!
+But, alas I will be replacing it with a neck deck and pergola!